WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 > https://docs.docker.com/reference/cli/docker/login/

-> Link to my docerhub repo: https://hub.docker.com/repositories/wsujduncan
+> Link to my dockerhub repo: https://hub.docker.com/repositories/wsujduncan

 > Note: when pushing, dockerhub pushed this image to its own seperate repo, rather than under the one I created :(